 Gitaxian Probein the format, it was much simpler to obtain information about the cards in possession of the enemy, since this work could be done with the help of Phyrexian mana, that is, by cost of two life points and the easy replacement of the card.
 Unfortunately this card was banned, but

 Thoughtseizebecomes a viable option with the addition of Black, allowing the player using this deck to discard vital cards from the opponent's hand.
 Although discarding is a very interesting resource, the main point of Thoughtseize is to allow access to the opponent's information, showing what he has in hand and signaling to you whether or not you can proceed with your game plan and what is the best way to do so.
-Finally, at Maindeck, we have what will help our little creatures to grow a lot in one turn and turn their simple attack into a single deadly hit.

 Might of Old Krosaare monstrous Pumps that make your creature grow to ridiculous levels.
 A Scale Up and a Might of Old Krosa are enough to end the game on the first attack of a